NASTF Vehicle Security Professional (VSP) Registry Main Page

 Already have your LSID and need to update your NASTF Security account information.
 Log in HERE.

-Ready to apply for an LSID.
+Ready to apply for a new or additional LSID.
 Click HERE.

 The NASTF Vehicle Security Professional (VSP) Registry is a service created from the NASTF Secure Data Release Model (SDRM), a project of the NASTF Vehicle Security Committee.
 SDRM is a data exchange system (see graphic below) conceived and designed cooperatively by automakers, the independent repair, insurance and law enforcement communities; it allows the aftermarket to access security sensitive information related to automobiles, i.e. key codes, PIN numbers, immobilizer reset information, and similar types of information.
 The NASTF VSP Registry program allows access to security-related information while protecting the safety and security of consumers and the integrity of automobile security systems.